IBM/kubernetes-networking/README.md

 * Review the cost estimate on the right side of the window.
 * Click the `Create Cluster` button.

-Now we'll continue using commands.
+Now we'll continue using the command line.
 Log in to the IBM Cloud CLI and enter your IBM Cloud credentials when prompted.

 ```console